“I Hate my Therapist”

 Coworker sex can be great.
 You can both complain about the boss, gossip about team members, and your schedules are likely to match each other.
 Plus, something is scintillating about sneaking around under everyone’s noses.
 It’s like you’re doing something forbidden, which makes it a whole lot more fun!

-Life Coaching and Therapy (LCAT) is a relationship coaching and sex therapy practice that transforms our clients lives through our flexible, multi-technique approach and pleasure-skills training provided by systemically-trained and licensed therapists!
+Life Coaching and Therapy (LCAT) is a therapy and coaching practice that transforms our clients lives through our flexibility multi-technique approach and pleasure-skills training provided by systematically trained and licensed therapists!

-Our team of compassionate, licensed therapists and certified sex therapists help Millennials and Baby Boomers alike who visit us for a variety of relationship, intimacy and sex problems.
+Our team of compassionate, licensed therapists and certified sex therapists helps all clients who visit us for a variety of personal, relationship, intimacy and sex problems.

-Learn more about how LCAT can help improve your life at What We Do
+Learn more about how LCAT can help improve your life at What We Do.

 Licensed Therapist Answers “Am I Bisexual?”